percytran234/prediction-market-autopilot/README.md

 → Positive expected value over multiple days.
 Not get-rich-quick, but account preservation guaranteed.

+### 5.4 — Why This Strategy Works for "Zero Knowledge" Users

+The strategy is deliberately designed around **three layers of protection**:

+1. **Layer 1 — Small bets (2%):** Even 10 consecutive losses only costs 20% of bankroll.
+Statistically near-impossible with a 50%+ win rate.

+2. **Layer 2 — Skip discipline:** Agent bets only when confidence ≥ 60%.
+By filtering out low-quality rounds, the effective win rate on actual bets rises from ~50% (random) to 53-58%.

+3. **Layer 3 — Hard stops:** Daily loss limit (-10%) prevents catastrophic days.
+Daily profit target (+5%) locks in gains before the market reverts.
+Consecutive loss pause (4 losses → 1h break) prevents tilt-like behavior.

+**The key insight:** Users don't need to understand ANY of this.
+They press "Start Agent" and the system handles everything.
+The complexity is hidden behind a single button.

 ---

 ## 6. Scope Definition (3-Day Constraint)